VariantSync/DiffDetective/INSTALL.md

 ### 'Got permission denied while trying to connect to the Docker daemon socket'
 `Problem:` This is a common problem under Linux, if the user trying to execute Docker commands does not have the permissions to do so.

-`Fix:` You can fix this problem by either following the [post-installation instructions](https://docs.docker.com/engine/install/linux-postinstall/), or by executing the scripts in the replication package with elevated permissions (i.e., `sudo`)
+`Fix:` You can fix this problem by either following the [post-installation instructions](https://docs.docker.com/engine/install/linux-postinstall/), or by executing the scripts in the replication package with elevated permissions (i.e., `sudo`).

 ### 'Unable to find image 'replication-package:latest' locally'
 `Problem:` The Docker container could not be found.
 This either means that the name of the container that was built does not fit the name of the container that is being executed (this only happens if you changed the provided scripts), or that the Docker container was not built yet.